IIIF/website/source/event/2023/naples/annual_conference_travel_scholarship.md

 ### Overview

-In order to foster a conference environment that better reflects the diversity of the community, the IIIF Consortium is pleased to announce two travel scholarships to attend the [Annual Conference][conference] being held this year in Cambridge, MA, USA.
+In order to foster a conference environment that better reflects the diversity of the community, the IIIF Consortium is pleased to announce two travel scholarships to attend the [Annual Conference][conference] being held this year in Naples, Italy.
 {{ theme.block-end }}
 {{ theme.block-start }}